Necrophagia: Frediablo era (2002–2006)

 Killjoy and Frediablo remained with Necrophagia.
 In 2002, the band added Fug (Frediablo's brother) on guitar, Iscariah (formerly of Immortal) on bass guitar, Titta Tanni (of Daemonia/New Goblin fame) on drums and Mirai Kawashima (of the Japanese avant-garde black metal band Sigh) on keyboards.
 Necrophagia released The Divine Art of Torture, Harvest Ritual Vol. 1 and the Goblins Be Thine EP with the line-up.
 In addition, Necrophagia released their first live album Slit Wrists And Casket Rot, which was recorded during their "Harvesting the Dead" tour.

 Frediablo left the band in early 2006 to concentrate on Gorelord.
 He was replaced by Undead Torment.

 Recent activity

 Necrophagia released Death Trip 69 in May 2011.
 The album featured several guest appearances, including Casey Chaos from Amen, and former Mayhem vocalist Maniac.
 WhiteWorm Cathedral was released in October 2014.
 Necrophagia supported 1349 on their "Chaos Raids North America" tour in May and June 2015.

 On March 18, 2018, vocalist and founding member Killjoy died at the age of 51.

+The band's final studio album Moribundis Grim was released on May 10, 2024.
+It features Killjoy's final recordings before his death and contains eight tracks.
+Moribundis Grim features the final line-up of Necrophagia and has ex-necrophagia members such as John McEntee from Incantation, Titta Tani (ex Goblin) and Mirai Kawashima from Sigh assisting in its release.